SudoPlayGames/Joise/README.md

 ### Why Joise?
-Joise was created to facilitate the creation of complex noise functions from chained modules, and represent the chained modules in a consistent format.
+Joise was created to facilitate the creation of complex noise functions from chained modules, and represent the chained modules in a flat format convenient for text serialization.

 Joise was originally created to power the procedural world-building algorithms behind the PC game, [Lodestar: Stygian Skies](http://lodestargame.com).